-On top of this, you will also have to pay for a property survey starting from around £400, conveyancing fees which cost ana verage of £1,080, estate agents fees of around £3,335 depending on the price of the house and the removal company which averages at £1,181.
+On top of this, you will also have to pay for a property survey starting from around £400, conveyancing fees for both buying and selling a property, estate agents fees which are between 1-3% of the value, and a removal company which averages at £1,181.

-It’s also important to remember that you also have to calculate stamp duty when considering the overall cost of moving house.
+It’s also important to remember that you'll have to calculate stamp duty when considering the overall cost of moving house.
 Stamp duty varies depending on where you are in the UK, but it is an added fee to pay when purchasing a house over a certain price.
-In England and Northern Ireland, you must pay stamp duty on properties worth more than £125,000.
-However, in Scotland and Wales, there are similar taxes to be paid but with slightly different rates and bands.
-If you are a first-time buyer, you may be eligible for first-time buyer relief.

 Moving is a stressful time and uprooting your family from friends and familiar areas could be detrimental in the long term, as well as the difficulty of funding the costs.
 However, moving within your current local area to a larger property will be easier on your family.
 Depending on what you're looking for in a new home, it could work out cheaper than extending, or if you're after garden space, moving in the best option.

 Save Time and Money on Your Move